-The lag analysis of SPIw - ETDIw and SPIw - SMDIw shown in Fig. 3 - 6, aims at diagnosing the reciprocity, synchronicity and memory in the interaction between rainfall and evapotranspiration, and rainfall and surface soil moisture.
-Each subplot of Fig. 3 to 6 shows the correlation between the ETDIw and SMDIw indices with the SPIw-i index calculated for different aggregation periods (-i) at the week scale: the SPIw-4, SPIw-13, SPIw-26 and SPIw-52.
-Negative lags refer to leading times of ETDIw and

-SMDIw in respect of SPIw-i (e.g., lag - 104, left side of the time bar) while positive ones (e.g. lag +104) represent lag times when SPIw-i precedes ETDIw and SMDIw (e.g., lag +104, right side of the time bar).
+The lag analysis of SPIw-ETDIw and SPIw-SMDIw shown in Figs. 3-6 aims at diagnosing the reciprocity, synchronicity and memory in the interaction between rainfall and evapotranspiration and between rainfall and surface soil moisture.
+Each subplot of Figs. 3-6 shows the correlation between the ETDIw and SMDIw indices with SPIw-i calculated for different aggregation periods (i) at the weekly scale: SPIw-4, SPIw-13, SPIw-26 and SPIw-52.
+Negative lags refer to leading times of ETDIw and SMDIw with respect to SPIw-i (e.g., lag -104, left side of the time bar) while positive ones (e.g., lag +104) represent lag times when SPIw-i precedes ETDIw and SMDIw (e.g., lag +104, right side of the time bar).

-In the case of the ETDIW - SPIw-i analysis based on the RS data, there is a remarkable cluster of positive correlations in the short term (indicated with the tag 'ST1' (Short-Term) over the subplots of Fig. 3).
-This 'ST1' cluster show relevant fractions of the basin affected by significant moderate (0.4-0.6) values of correlation, particularly in the first weeks of the positive range of lags (from lag 0 to +4) (Fig. 3).
-The cluster lasts more with the increasing period of aggregation (Fig. 3 a) to d)) eventually becoming merged with the mid-term clusters.
-In view of subplots Fig. 3 a) to d), the 'ST1' cluster extends from lag -13 to 4 in the case of SPIw-4, from lag -13 to +13 in the case of SPIw-13, and once merged with 'MT1' from -26 to +26 in the case of SPIw-26 and from -26 to +39 for the SPIw-52.
-The mid-term cluster 'MT1', originally indicating a period of correlation of ETDIw preceding SPIw-i from 4 to 13 weeks of aggregation, displays moderate to low but significant values of correlation (from 0.2 to 0.4) from lag -36 to -13.
-The merging of the cluster 'ST1' and 'MT1' decreases the asymmetry defining the leading role of ETDIw on SPIw-i.
-The initially asymmetric interaction of ETDIw - SPIw-i that is mostly located in the negative range of lags ('ST1' and 'MT1' shown between lag -30 and +10 for the SPIw-4 and SPI-13 cases) propagates and dampens towards the positive range of lags with the increasing aggregation.
-The dampening eventually shifts the interaction of ETDIw to SPIw-i from preceding to delayed (at 26 and 52 weeks of aggregation, the clusters of significant positive correlations are mostly within the positive range of lags, especially in Fig. 3 d).
+In the case of the ETDIw-SPIw-i analysis based on the RS data, there is a remarkable cluster of positive correlations in the short term (indicated with the tag ST1 (short-term) over the subplots of Fig. 3).
+This ST1 cluster shows relevant fractions of the basin affected by significant moderate (0.4-0.6) values of correlation, particularly in the first weeks of the positive range of lags (from lag 0 to +4) (Fig. 3).
+The cluster lasts more with the increasing period of aggregation (Fig. 3a to d), eventually becoming merged with the mid-term clusters.
+In view of subplots Fig. 3a to d, the ST1 cluster extends from lag -13 to 4 in the case of SPIw-4; from lag -13 to +13 in the case of SPIw-13; and once merged with MT1 (mid-term), from -26 to +26 in the case of SPIw-26 and from -26 to +39 for SPIw-52.
+The mid-term cluster MT1, originally indicating a period of correlation of ETDIw preceding SPIw-i from 4 to 13 weeks of aggregation, displays moderate to low but significant values of correlation (from 0.2 to 0.4) from lag -36 to -13.
+The merging of the cluster $ST_1$ and $MT_1$ decreases the asymmetry defining the leading role of ETDIw over SPIw-i.
+The initially asymmetric interaction of ETDIw-SPIw-i that is mostly located in the negative range of lags (ST1 and MT1 shown between lag -30and +10 for the SPIw-4 and SPI-13 cases) propagates and dampens towards the positive range of lags with increasing aggregation.
+The dampening eventually shifts the interaction of ETDIw to SPIw-i from preceding to delayed (at 26 and 52 weeks of aggregation, the clusters of significant positive correlations are mostly within the positive range of lags, especially in Fig. 3d).
 The loss of asymmetry due to the increasing aggregation translates into an increase in the duration of the cluster as well as of the fraction of the basin significantly affected by correlations.
 Both effects may indicate the inconvenience of adopting long aggregation periods that alter the interaction magnitude and timing.
-There is an additional cluster of positive correlations 'LT1' past the year and half (lags +78 to +104), particularly noticeable at SPIw-13 and -26.
-Blue bars in Fig. 3 indicate negative correlations for the relationship ETDIw - SPIw-i dominating the long-term between evapotranspiration and rainfall anomalies.
-There is a couple of clusters around lag +42 (tagged with 'LT2') and around lag +104 ('LT4'), slightly significant, that similarly to the positive correlations, increased in duration and magnitude with the increase of the aggregation period of the SPI, particularly for SPIw-26 and 52 (Fig. 3c - d).
+There is an additional cluster of positive correlations, LT1 (longterm), past 1.5 years (lags +78 to +104), particularly noticeable at SPIw-13 and SPIw-26.
+Blue bars in Fig. 3 indicate negative correlations for the relationship ETDIw-SPIwi dominating the long-term between evapotranspiration and rainfall anomalies.
+There is a couple of clusters around lag +42 (tagged LT2) and around lag +104 (LT4), slightly significant, that similarly to the positive correlations, increased in duration and magnitude with the increase in the aggregation period of the SPI, particularly for SPIw-26 and SPIw-52 (Fig. 3c-d).